Aishat452/100DaysOfCode/README.md

 2. Forms and its design: the use of different form attributes for visually impaired and for server connection and more

 Day 31- 33/100:
+I got to learn different data types in JavaScript and there usage I learnt about functions and method.
+The differences between functions and methods
+Objects and how to create them

+Day 33 - 36/100
+DOM (Document Object Manipulation)
+1. Query Selectors
+2. The DOM tree
+3. The getElementById function

 ### Conclusion
 I am excited to take on this challenge and commit to improving my coding skills.
 I hope this README message serves as a source of motivation for others who are also taking on the #100DaysOfCode challenge.
 Let's do this!